SimonHarte/SpartanGrid/Documentation.md

 > You can also remove the namespace by passing `~''` instead.

-#### Custom Classes
+#### Additional Prefix

 You can further customize the generated classes through an optional parameter to `.grid-generate()`.
-See it as an addition to the namespace which counts for all generated classes while this prefix only adjusts the configuration sensitive classes.
+See it as an addition to the namespace which counts for all generated classes while this one only adjusts the configuration sensitive classes.
 Lets assume the following setup:

 ```less